The Suzanne and Charles Goodman Brain Sciences Building

 The Suzanne and Charles Goodman Brain Sciences Building, home of ELSC, is located on a hill at the heart of the Edmond J. Safra Campus in Givat Ram.
 It was designed by Lord Norman Foster, of the prestigious British architectural firm Foster + Partners, in collaboration with the Israeli firm Baer, Shifman-Nathan Architects.
 The building opened its doors for scientific activity in 2018.

-The building’s façade is enveloped by a screen of gleaming metal filigree that depicts neurons and the connections between them.
-The façade is inspired by the drawings of Santiago Ramon y Cajal, the 19th-century artist and anatomist who is considered the founding father of modern neuroscience.
+The facade of the building is enveloped by a screen of gleaming metal filigree that depicts neurons and the connections between them.
+This design is inspired by the drawings of Santiago Ramón y Cajal, the 19th-century anatomist celebrated as the father of modern neuroscience.
+The neuron screen was created by Foster + Partners in collaboration with Prof. Eilon Vaadia, using advanced imaging of real neurons provided by Prof. Henry Markram (EPFL) and Prof. Idan Segev (ELSC)

 The building is arranged as two parallel wings that surround a central courtyard.
 The three upper levels house 28 laboratories linked by social hubs, which encourage interaction and the exchange of ideas between researchers and students of different disciplines.
 The ground floor includes teaching facilities, the 200-seat Isaac and Luba Becker Auditorium, the Arditi Library, the Brandman & Gottlieb Cafeteria, the Palm Beach Courtyard, and the Martine de Souza-Dassault Brain Art Gallery.
 The building is also home to the Helmsley Brain Imaging Center, which includes the ELSC Core Microscopy Unit and the ELSC Neuroimaging Unit.